Alienware typically makes monitors for heavy gaming, and this one is no exception.

 Most are energy-efficient and designed for longevity.
 Flat-screen monitors are more affordable than curved monitors, but in theory, they require your eyes to move a lot more to take in all of the on-screen action.

-Many flat-screen monitors only support up to 1920 x 1080 resolution (also known as 1080p).
+Many flat-screen monitors only support up to 1920 x 1080 resolution (also known as FHD).
 This is great for streaming video apps but not sharp enough for serious work or the smoothest gaming possible.

 There are two kinds of curved monitors: widescreen and ultra-widescreen.

+Widescreen monitors are often designed with a 16:9 aspect ratio.
 Widescreen format is the accepted standard for broadcast television and streaming media.
 Widescreen monitors are common and usually the most affordable.

 Ultra-widescreen monitors are usually built with a 21 x 9 aspect ratio, sometimes referred to as CinemaScope, and have even more screen real estate than traditional widescreen monitors.